namsyvo/IVC/README.md

 Options:

+	-d: threshold of alignment distances (float, default: determined by the program).
+	-t: maximum number of CPUs to run (integer, default: number of CPU of running computer).
+	-r: maximum number of iterations for random searching (int, default: determined by the program).
+	-s: substitution cost (float, default: 4).
+	-o: gap open cost (float, default: 4.1).
+	-e: gap extension cost (float, default: 1.0).
 	-mode: searching mode for finding seeds (1: random (default), 2: deterministic).
 	-start: starting position on reads for finding seeds (integer, default: 0).
 	-step: step for searching in deterministic mode (integer, default: 5).
 	-maxs: maximum number of seeds for single-end reads (default: 1024).
 	-maxp: maximum number of paired-seeds for paired-end reads (default: 128).
 	-lmin: minimum length of seeds for each end (default: 15).
-	-lmax: maximum length of seeds for each end (default: 25).
+	-lmax: maximum length of seeds for each end (default: 30).
-	-d: threshold of alignment distances (float, default: determined by the program).
-	-r: maximum number of iterations for random searching (int, default: determined by the program).
-	-s: substitution cost (float, default: 4).
-	-o: gap open cost (float, default: 4.1).
-	-e: gap extension cost (float, default: 4.1).
-	-t: maximum number of CPUs to run (integer, default: number of CPU of running computer).
 	-debug: debug mode (boolean, default: false)